Table of Contents

 Located less than a thousand miles from Mexico, Austin is a great place to eat Tex-Mex food.
 Originally a cuisine eaten by Mexican immigrants in Texas, Tex-Mex is now popular with all sorts of people looking for hearty food with a kick of spice.

 When you eat Tex-Mex in Austin, expect Mexcian classics tweaked to include lots of cheese as well as spices not typical in Mexico.
-Pair your Enchiladas or Chimichangas with refried bean, rice and an icy cold Margarita.
+Pair your Enchiladas or Chimichangas with refried bean, rice and a Spicy Margarita.
 Why?
 Because you can!

 More than a thousand food trucks roam the streets of Austin with many of the best clustered in parks around the city.
 These clusters provide ample choices as well as tables for those who want to sit while they eat.